-The court will give you a summons.
-The complaint for divorce and summons are served on the other spouse.
+The court will mail you a summons after your paperwork has been filed.
+The complaint for divorce and summons must be served on the other spouse.
 See service of process of domestic relations complaints for more information on how to do this.

 Step 5: Exchange financial statements & write up a separation agreement

 After your spouse has been served, they will likely file an answer.
 See respond to a case filed against you in Probate and Family Court for more information on that process.
 Note: If you want to change the type of divorce you are filing from no-fault to fault, you must do so before your spouse files an answer.
 You can do this by either filing a motion to amend the complaint pursuant to Mass.
 R. Dom.
 Rel.
 P. 15(a) or by dismissing the 1B complaint pursuant to Mass.
 R. Dom.
 Rel.
 P. 41 and then filing for a fault divorce, paying a second filing fee, and serving your spouse a second time.